dnanexus/dxCompiler/doc/ExpertOptions.md

 ## Setting a default docker image for all tasks

 Sometimes, you want to use a default docker image for tasks.
-The `extras` commad line flag can help achieve this.
+The `-extras` command line flag can help achieve this.
 It takes a JSON file as an argument.
 For example, if `taskAttrs.json` is this file:
 ```
 {